The PDC’s annual showpiece takes place over the festive period with the world’s best arrowsmiths competing for the Sid Waddell trophy.

 Phil Taylor, recognised as the best darts player in the sport’s history, notched a remarkable 16 world titles, with his most recent success coming back in 2013, almost a quarter of a century after his maiden triumph.

-Peter ‘Snakebite’ Wright, heads into the 2023 edition of the championship as the title-holder, having overcome Michael Smith to claim a second world crown in 2022.
+Michael ‘Bully Boy’ Smith, heads into the 2024 edition of the tournament as the title-holder, having overcome Michael van Gerwen to claim his first world crown in 2023.

 What: | World Darts Championship |